Why we’ve got a soft spot for shokupan

 Shokupan is now available in a growing number of Australian bakeries, including Breadtop bakeries in every state and territory; Azuki Bakery in Sydney, Bakemono Bakers and Shokupan (which has a wait-list) in Melbourne; and Raisin’ Bakery in Perth.

 It’s what’s inside that counts

 Being so light and soft, shokupan is the perfect bread for making Japanese sandos, one of the latest food trends that’s taking cities like Sydney and Melbourne by storm.
-Sando is short for “sandoitchi”, or sandwich, but this is so much more than just two slices of bread with some cheese and ham slapped into the middle.
-Sandos are made with artful precision, the crusts are often cut off and they contain carefully-selected savoury or sweet fillings.
+Sando is short for “sandoitchi”, or sandwich.
+But this is so much more than just two slices of bread with some cheese and ham slapped into the middle.
+Sandos are made with artful precision, crusts are often cut off and they contain carefully selected savoury or sweet fillings.
 Sandos also usually come beautifully wrapped, so it’s like getting a delightful present.

 While sandwiches most certainly aren’t part of traditional Japanese food culture, they are what’s known as “yoshoku” – Western-inspired food that’s been reinvented with a Japanese influence.
 You’ll find sandos at convenience stores and restaurants all over Japan, and now they’re establishing themselves as a firm foodie favourite here in Australia.

 Pretty as a picture

 Japanese-inspired cafe Sandoitchi in Sydney makes such beautiful fruit and cream sandos, it’s almost worth buying one just for its Instagramability alone.
 On the savoury front, katsu sandos are leading the way in cult sando status, containing panko-crumbed and fried pork cutlet, tonkatsu sauce, Kewpie mayo and shredded white cabbage.